yongbin999/inspire2/docs/fspec/fspec.md

 <img src ="./login.png" align ="middle" height="600px" width="800px">

-The login page is that page that the admin and user will see when they go to log on.
+The login page is that page that the admin and user/employers will see when they go to log on.
 They will input their username and password and be redirected back if they fail to login.
-Otherwise they will be redirected to the mainpage.
+Otherwise they will be redirected to the mainpage with their specialized views.

 <img src ="./mainpage.png" align ="middle" height="400px" width="800px">

-The main page is the page that the user will see once they log on.
-They will be able to go to their classes, see their gen ed requirements, view a course database, and log out.
+The main page is the default page that all users will see.
+Once student logs on, they will be able to go to their classes, see their gen ed requirements, view a course database, and log out.
 It will also display the courses they have previously taken, which ones they are taken, and have a quick and easy way to look for new courses.

 <img src ="./admin_main_page.png" align ="middle" height="400px" width="800px">

-The administrator overview page will be a way for an administrator to visualize what's in the database, and make additions and adjustments to things as needed.
+The administrator overview page will be a way for an administrator to visualize what's in the database, and make additions and adjustments to course relationships as needed.

 <img src ="./course_enrollment.png" align ="middle" height="400px" width="800px">